During the past 10 years, having a strong online web presence has evolved from being a great marketing tool to a make-or-break business must-have.

-You can pay anything from a few hundred pounds, to tens of thousands of pounds, to have a website designed.
+You can pay anything from a few hundred dollars, to tens of thousands of dollars, to have a website designed.

 But, whatever your budget, before embarking on anything, make sure you discuss the fee structure with your web designer before they get started, otherwise you could find yourself slapped with an enormous bill at the end of the process.